At some point, every homeowner will need to get work done on their furnace. There’s no avoiding it.

 - The room temperature air is pulled through the ductwork into the filter before entering the furnace to get heated.
 Pay attention to the filter, while its main job is to protect the furnace, once clogged it can be a detriment.
 The majority of “no heat” calls are created from dirt.
 There’s a dirty little secret that you need to know about….
 Keep the filter clean.

 - The warm air then fills the ductwork.
 Sometimes you might hear the ductwork expand or contract.
-If it is unusually loud, and bothersome, let us know, we can offer a solution.
+If it is unusually loud, and bothersome, let us know, and we can offer a solution.

 - Once the thermostat is satisfied, the furnace shuts down.
 Note, the system will run a little longer to complete the cycle and help cool down the heat exchanger.
-The furnace then waits in standby until the next call for heat.
+The furnace then waits on standby until the next call for heat.

 Air-Rite’s Furnace Service & Repairs

 Understanding your heating system is important.
-While there are many different brands(i.e. Carrier, Bryant, York, Trane, Lennox, American Standard) of furnaces and types of duct systems, hopefully, this explains the heating process and adds some insight on your furnace’s operation.
+While there are many different brands(i.e. Carrier, Bryant, York, Trane, Lennox, American Standard) of furnaces and types of duct systems, hopefully, this explains the heating process and adds some insight into your furnace’s operation.
 While the list of components above has been simplified, there are many more steps and more parts to a furnace(i.e. Circuit board, hot surface ignitor, ignition switch, inducer motor, gas valve).
 These parts add to both the safety and efficient operation.
 While, we hope you agree that repairs should be left to the professionals and when problems do arise, you can call on the experts at Air-Rite Heating & Cooling.
 We can provide a diagnostic and offer the solution to get your furnace up and running again.
 Furnaces play a key role in providing your ultimate comfort and consume the majority of the energy bill for your home.
-Now you know the main parts, how they work, how to keep them working properly and who to call when they aren’t working.
-If you have concerns or you run into any issues with your furnace, we’re only a phone call away at (630) 966-8225.
+Now you know the main parts, how they work, how to keep them working properly, and who to call when they aren’t working.
+If you have concerns or you run into any issues with your furnace, we’re only a phone call away at (630) 966-8100.